 Additionally, this percentage usually is anywhere between 25%-75%.
 As you only own part of the property, you share the property with the government.

-Like the Help to Buy Equity Loan scheme, you have to qualify for the Shared Ownership scheme and meet specific requirements.
+Like the Help to Buy Scheme, you have to qualify for the Shared Ownership scheme and meet specific requirements.
 Here we listed the rules that you will need to adhere to qualify:

 If you are struggling to obtain a standard mortgage, the Shared Ownership Scheme could be your best option.
 If you want Shared Ownership Mortgage Advice in Manchester, you should approach a Mortgage Broker.